Disidious/pc-ctrl/README.md

 # Main Operations
 * Play/Pause
-* Go backward or forward
+* Go backward or forward (Button can be held down)
 * Enter/Exit Full Screen
 * Shake cursor to see the duration of the video
 * Volume up/down (Button can be held down)